Nonpermanent federal workers could be hired for up to 10 years under Trump proposal

-Agencies could use the extended period for projects such as medical research or information technology initiatives involving the STEM fields—science, technology, engineering and mathematics—as well as for other projects scheduled to last only for a specific time, under rules proposed Monday by the Office of Personnel Management.
+Agencies could use the extended period for projects such as medical research or information technology initiatives involving the STEM fields — science, technology, engineering and mathematics — as well as for other projects scheduled to last only for a specific time, under rules proposed Monday by the Office of Personnel Management.

-“The intended effect of this change is to allow agencies the flexibility and discretion to hire individuals with knowledge, skills and abilities tailored to a specific project or Congressional funded work that may not be required on a permanent basis or transferable to other functions of the agency,” the OPM said.
+“The intended effect of this change is to allow agencies the flexibility and discretion to hire individuals with knowledge, skills and abilities tailored to a specific project or Congressional funded work that may not be required on a permanent basis or transferrable to other functions of the agency,” the OPM said.

-However, agencies could use the authority to fill more of their positions with employees who will be out of a job when their time ends, regardless of its length, said Jacqueline Simon, public policy director of the American Federation of Government Employees.
+However, agencies could use the authority to fill more of their positions with employees who will be out of a job when their time ends, regardless of its length, said Jacqueline Simon, public policy director of the American Federation of Government Employees (AFGE).

 “What this does is set the stage for a disposable workforce.
 It undermines the whole idea of a career workforce,” she said in an interview.

-In government personnel lingo, positions that are expected to continue indefinitely are called “permanent”—even though they may turn out not to be so—while those with an expected ending date are either “temporary” or “term.”
-The former category typically is used for those expected to last less than one year and the latter for between one and four years, although each can be extended up to twice as long with OPM approval.
+In government personnel lingo, positions that are expected to continue indefinitely are called “permanent” — even though they may turn out not to be — while those with an expected ending date are “temporary” or “term.”
+The former category typically is used for those expected to last less than one year and the latter for one to four years, although each can be extended up to twice as long with OPM approval.

 The proposal, which is open to comment through Nov.
-10, says that projects for which agencies use term employees in the STEM fields often extend beyond four years due to “circumstances beyond the agency’s control.”
+10, says that projects for which agencies use term employees in the STEM fields often extend beyond four years because of “circumstances beyond the agency’s control.”

-Setting a longer period “may help agencies better compete” for prospective employees by promising longer job security, it said, while those who are hired “may be less likely to leave if they know their employment for the anticipated life of the project is secure” rather than face the uncertainty of a possible extension.
+Setting a longer period “may help agencies better compete” for prospective employees by promising longer job security, it said, and those who are hired “may be less likely to leave if they know their employment for the anticipated life of the project is secure” rather than face the uncertainty of a possible extension.

 Other short-term projects commonly require hiring employees for an unknown period.
 “This uncertainty may result in recruitment and retention challenges,” it said.

-Max Stier, president and CEO of the nonprofit Partnership for Public Service, said that the change could help agencies attract people who are now dissuaded by the government’s hiring process, which his group and others have long pushed to speed up and simplify.
+Max Stier, president and chief executive of the nonprofit Partnership for Public Service, said the change could help agencies attract people who are now dissuaded by the government’s hiring process, which his group and others have long pushed to speed up and simplify.

 “For agencies that have very technical expertise, four years is sometimes not enough to bring in people to complete projects of consequence,” he said in a phone interview.
 “You’re sometimes talking about projects that take a long time to complete.”